Corby Kummer

-Corby Kummer is executive director of Food & Society at the Aspen Institute, a senior lecturer at the Tufts Friedman School of Nutrition Science, and a senior editor of The Atlantic.
+Corby Kummer is executive director of Food & Society at the Aspen Institute, a senior editor of The Atlantic, and a senior lecturer at the Tufts Friedman School of Nutrition Science.

 Kummer is the author of The Joy of Coffee and The Pleasures of Slow Food, the first book in English on the Slow Food movement, He has been called "a dean among food writers in America" by The San Francisco Examiner.
-Julia Child once said of him, "I think he's a very good food writer.
+Julia Child once said, "I think he's a very good food writer.
 He really does his homework.
 As a reporter and a writer he takes his work very seriously."
 He has received six James Beard Journalism Awards.

 Early life

 Corby Kummer is a son of Dr. Seymour I. Kummer of Ellington, Connecticut, and F. Ruth Kummer, and is a stepson of Joan Kummer.
 He attended high school at Loomis Chaffee, and Yale University.